Your real estate licence

-To do real estate work in New Zealand you must be licensed by the Real Estate Authority (REA).
+You must be licensed by the Real Estate Authority (REA) to undertake real estate work in New Zealand.
 The REA is an independent government agency that regulates the New Zealand real estate industry.
-In addition to licensing those in the industry, the REA develops and upholds The Code of Professional Conduct and Client Care.
+In addition to licensing people in the real estate industry, the REA develops and upholds The Code of Professional Conduct and Client Care.

 Here’s how to apply for your real estate licence:

-- Once you have completed all the courses in your programme, NZQA verifies your completion.
-This can take up to 10 working days.
+- Once you have completed all the modules in your programme, the New Zealand Qualifications Authority verifies your completion.
+This can take up to 14 working days.

-- Skills will then produce a certificate and mail it to you.
-You should make sure you keep your address details up to date.
+- Skills will then produce a qualification certificate and courier it to you.
+You should make sure you keep your address details up-to-date.

 - After you receive your certificate, you can apply for your licence online on the REA Licensee Portal.